25,000 kgs narcotics to be destroyed in presence of Home Minister Amit Shah | Law-Order

 The NCB achieved the target in just 60 days, well before the deadline, and reiterated its commitment to the nation regarding the fight against drug abuse.
 Around 82,000 kg of seized drugs were destroyed by July 30, another official said.

-A national conference held on July 30 in Chandigarh held under this campaign, the home minister started the process of destroying 31,000 kg of narcotics by various field units of NCB through virtual medium.
+Under this campaign, during a national conference held on July 30 in Chandigarh, the home minister started the process of destroying 31,000 kg of narcotics by various field units of the NCB through virtual medium.

 During this special extermination drive from June 1-7, about 1,09,000 kg of confiscated narcotics have been destroyed by the NCB, the official said.